Charter of the Forest: Contents

-The first chapter of the Charter protected common pasture in the forest for all those "accustomed to it", and chapter nine provided for "every man to agist his wood in the forest as he wishes".
+The first chapter of the charter protected common pasture in the forest for all those "accustomed to it", and chapter nine provided for "every man to agist his wood in the forest as he wishes".
 It added "Henceforth every freeman, in his wood or on his land that he has in the forest, may with impunity make a mill, fish-preserve, pond, marl-pit, ditch, or arable in cultivated land outside coverts, provided that no injury is thereby given to any neighbour."
-The Charter restored the area classified as "forest" to that of Henry II's time.
+The charter restored the area classified as "forest" to that of Henry II's time.

 Clause 10 repealed the death penalty (and mutilation as a lesser punishment) for capturing deer (venison), though transgressors were still subject to fines or imprisonment.
 Special verderers' courts were set up within the forests to enforce the laws of the charter.

 Development

 By Tudor times, most of the laws served mainly to protect the timber in royal forests.
 Some clauses in the Laws of Forests remained in force until the 1970s.
 The special courts still exist in the New Forest and the Forest of Dean.
-In this respect, the Charter was the statute that remained longest in force in England from 1217 to 1971, being superseded by the Wild Creatures and Forest Laws Act 1971.
+In this respect, the charter was the statute that remained longest in force in England, from 1217 until superseded by the Wild Creatures and Forest Laws Act 1971.

-The Charter was a vehicle for asserting the values of the commons and the right of commoners against the state and the forces of commodification.
+The charter was a vehicle for asserting the values of the commons and the right of commoners against the state and the forces of commodification.
 The Act that replaced it was about the protection of nature and administering the commodification of natural resources.

-To mark 800 years of the Charter of the Forest, in 2017 the Woodland Trust and more than 50 other cross-sector organisations joined forces to create and launch a Charter for Trees, Woods and People, reflecting the modern relationship with trees and woods in the landscape for people in the UK.
+To mark 800 years of the Charter of the Forest, in 2017, the Woodland Trust and more than 50 other cross-sector organisations joined forces to create and launch a Charter for Trees, Woods and People, reflecting the modern relationship with trees and woods in the landscape for people in the UK.

 Significance

-According to Guy Standing, the Charter "was not about the rights of the poor, but about the rights of the free.
+According to Guy Standing, the charter "was not about the rights of the poor, but about the rights of the free.
 For its time and place, it was a radical assertion of the universality of freedom, its commonality."

 Surviving copies

 It is claimed that only two copies of the 1217 Charter of the Forest survive, belonging to Durham Cathedral and Lincoln Cathedral.
-The Lincoln copy is normally on display in the David P J Ross Magna Carta Vault in Lincoln Castle, together with the Lincoln copy of Magna Carta.
+The Lincoln copy is usually on display in the David P J Ross Magna Carta Vault in Lincoln Castle, together with the Lincoln copy of Magna Carta.
 A manuscript of the 1225 reissue narrowly escaped destruction in 1865 and is now available in the British Library (Add.
 Ch.
 24712).